This wasn’t my first haunted rodeo in Montana, but it was my first in the tiny, picturesque “cowboy

 All the same, I did get pics of the haunt, and as you can see below–keep in mind, these were taken during the day–

-it looked wonderful, on top of a great story (that of the
+it looked wonderful, on top of a great story (that of the infamous Vigilantes of the 1800s, which I knew quite a bit

 about as producer of a feature film about said Vigilantes).